Hailey Bieber Gets New Ring Finger Tattoo in Honor of Husband Justin

 Then in September 2019, Hailey had Dr. Woo ink the word "Lover" in script down the opposite side of her neck.

-The couple previously got matching tattoos courtesy of celebrity artist Bang Bang.
+The couple previously got matching ink courtesy of celebrity tattoo artist Bang Bang.

 RELATED CONTENT: